dSynMa/sweap-docker/README.md

 ```
 docker run --rm -v ./benchmarks:/benchmarks --memory 32g  --stop-timeout=300 sweap-cav26:latest make TIMEOUT=15 sweap-semml
-docker run --rm -v ./benchmarks:/benchmarks --memory 32g  --stop-timeout=300 sweap-cav26:latest make TIMEOUT=15 issy
+docker run --rm -v ./benchmarks:/benchmarks --memory 32g  --stop-timeout=300 sweap-cav26:latest make TIMEOUT=15 issy3
 ```

-These commands try to run both our tool (sweap) and the baseline (issy), with a short time limit of 15 seconds for each problem, a global timeout of 300 seconds (5 minutes), and a memory limit of 32 GB.
+These commands run both our tool (Sweap) and the baseline (Issy), with a short time limit of 15 seconds for each problem, a global timeout of 300 seconds (5 minutes), and a memory limit of 32 GB.
 The script should display which command is being executed and the timeout, similar to this